jecki/DHParser/documentation_src/Overview.rst

-concrete syntax tree has already been simplified with the help of DHParser's ``@disposable``-, ``@reduction``- and ``@drop``-directives, only transformations should be necessary to produce the abstract syntax-tree.
+concrete syntax tree has already been simplified with the help of DHParser's ``@disposable``-, ``@reduction``- and ``@drop``-directives, only few transformations should be necessary to produce the abstract syntax-tree.

 In specific application cases it is often desirable